 The District Court position would fill a vacancy created with the retirement of Judge James B. McElroy.
 Judge Fredric D. Rutberg of the Central Berkshire District Court is serving as acting judge for Southern Berkshire District Court until the vacancy is filled.

 McCarthy, who was nominated to the position by Gov. Deval Patrick, also failed to win approval in September when the council vote was 3-3.
 Lt.
-Gov. Timothy Murray was out of the country on a trade mission to Europe at the time and thus unable to cast a tie-breaking vote in favor of the governor's nominee.
+Gov.

 "It is terribly disappointing for me, and for the county," McCarthy said.
 "But I am heartened by the great outpouring of support."